GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/README_Cloud_Datastream_to_Spanner.md

 * **projectId**: The Spanner project ID.
 * **spannerHost**: The Cloud Spanner endpoint to call in the template.
 For example, `https://batch-spanner.googleapis.com`.
 Defaults to: https://batch-spanner.googleapis.com.
 * **gcsPubSubSubscription**: The Pub/Sub subscription being used in a Cloud Storage notification policy.
 For the name, use the format `projects/<PROJECT_ID>/subscriptions/<SUBSCRIPTION_NAME>`.
+* **streamName**: The name or template for the stream to poll for schema information and source type.
 * **shadowTablePrefix**: The prefix used to name shadow tables.
 Default: `shadow_`.
 * **shouldCreateShadowTables**: This flag indicates whether shadow tables must be created in Cloud Spanner database.
 Defaults to: true.
 * **rfcStartDateTime**: The starting DateTime used to fetch from Cloud Storage (https://tools.ietf.org/html/rfc3339).
 Defaults to: 1970-01-01T00:00:00.00Z.